SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 Purchasing assets with cash presents unique risks to the business owner, including tying capital up.

-Equipment financing can mitigate related risks and free cash up for other operations like research and development, inventory, marketing, and hiring. <br/>
+Equipment financing can mitigate these risks and free cash up for inventory, marketing, research and development, and other costs. <br/>

 <!-- Calendly link widget begin -->